 Recipe: hot Coronation Chicken – serves 4

 - 1 tablespoon oil

-- 4 chicken thighs, boneless and skinless, cut into strips or chunks
+- 4 large chicken thighs, boneless and skinless, cut into strips or chunks

 - 1 medium onion, peeled and sliced thinly